mkdocstrings/griffe/docs/loading.md

 # Loading data with Python

-Griffe provides a shorcut function for simple needs:
+Griffe provides a shortcut function for simple needs:

 ```python
 import griffe